Alaskan Frontiers: Gay Travel Adventure

 Developed as a secret port during World War II, the tiny Whittier is located at the end of a long foggy fjord and is weird even by Alaskan (oddball-tolerant) standards.
 Virtually the entire town (apartments, school, post office, bowling alley, etc.) is located in a Soviet-style 14-story building.
 Whittier and Valdez were two of the towns most impacted by the 1964 Great Alaskan Earthquake.
 Decades later, you can certainly still see evidence of the destruction.

 After we disembark the ferry, we will head through a one-way (at a time) railroad tunnel to Turnagain Arm and the Seward Highway (an impressive National Scenic Byway).
 Here the mountains rise straight out of the sea with the highway just on the water’s edge.
 On our way into Anchorage, we will visit the rescued wildlife at the Alaska Wildlife Conservation Center.
-Hopefully with a chance to see bears, moose, caribou and Alaska’s other famous wild residents up close.
-This evening we will celebrate our exciting adventures together with a scrumptious farewell dinner in Anchorage.
+Hopefully we’ll have a chance to see bears, moose, muskox, lynx, and Alaska’s other famous wild residents up close.
+This evening, we will celebrate our exciting adventures together with a scrumptious farewell dinner in Anchorage.

 Day 10: Departure